Reviews12 min read

 Zia — AI-Powered Assistant

-Zia is Zoho's AI assistant, and look, it's more useful than most "AI features" that get slapped onto CRMs as a marketing checkbox.
+Zia is Zoho's AI assistant, and it's more useful than most "AI features" that get slapped onto CRMs as a marketing checkbox.
 Zia analyzes your sales patterns and flags anomalies — a sudden drop in deal closures, unusually long deal cycles — predicts close probabilities, and even suggests the best time to contact a prospect based on their engagement history.

 Workflow Automation